Methods of Proof — Induction

 ...

 There are two parts to understanding how these functions work.
 The first part is that someone (or a code comment) explains to you in a high level what they do to an input.
 The second part is to weed out the finer details.
-These “finer details” are usually completely spelled out by the documentation, but it’s still a good practice to experiment with it yourself (there is always the possibility for bugs, of course).
+These “finer details” are usually completely spelled out by the documentation, but it’s still a good practice to experiment with it yourself (there is always the possibility for bugs or unexpected features, of course).

 Indeed, the opposite problems are familiar to a beginning programmer when they aren’t in a group of active programmers.
 Why is it that people give up or don’t enjoy programming?
 Is it because they have a hard time getting honest help from rudely abrupt moderators on help websites like stackoverflow?
 Is it because often when one wants to learn the basics, they are overloaded with the entirety of the documentation and the overwhelming resources of the internet and all its inhabitants?
 Is it because compiler errors are nonsensically exact, but very rarely helpful?
 Is it because when you learn it alone, you are bombarded with contradicting messages about what you should be doing and why (and often for the wrong reasons)?